Appeals Open or Close

 Universal Credit Open or Close

-Universal Credit is a new benefit being introduced by the government and is currently being rolled out across the country.
+Universal Credit is a new benefit that has been introduced by the government and is currently being rolled out across the country.
 It replaces six means tested benefits and is designed to help people who are unemployed or on a low income.
+These are referred to as ‘legacy’ Benefits.
 It affects people of working age.
-The means tested Benefits that Universal Credit is replacing are as follows:
+The means tested Benefits that Universal Credit has replaced are as follows:

 - Housing Benefit